hduggan72-source/UGD-Crate-Storage-Calculator/ROADMAP.md

 - add Project # to PDF Summary page
 - update to v13 from V12 (GITHUB FILES ONLY)
 - Add LIVE LOAD & DEAD LOAD calculations to Results UX (NOT ON PDF SUMMARY)
-- Add Storage volume vs. Elevation graphic chart (x/y axis)
+- Add Storage volume vs. Elevation graphic chart (x/y axis)- volume curve chart
 - check "used perimeter" value that is displayed on Results screen when complex shape is calculated (ex.
 1511-02)
 - side panel that stays staic with executable command buttons (Calculate, Reset, download, export, etc.)
 - reformat the UI/UX into "Cards"